 It comes with eight double-sided cut-out boards and the letter pieces to fit the word indicated on each board.
 Your child will identify the picture and then the letters that go into spelling the item pictured.

 Those small pieces may make you want to cringe, but it comes with a wooden storage crate with a specific spot to store the letters.
 Like all other toys by Melissa & Doug, this product comes with a 100% satisfaction guarantee.
 The puzzles are recommended for children ages 4 and above.

 Melissa & Doug Add and Subtract Abacus

 If your child is interested in math and counting, this abacus is another classic option often seen in Montessori classrooms.
 Not only does it help enhance your child’s math skills, but it also encourages pattern and color recognition.

 It comes with an interchangeable board, so you can work on addition, subtraction, or color matching.
 Suitable for ages 3 and above.

 It’s useful for enhancing a child’s hand-eye coordination and tracking skills.
 It’s lightweight and relatively compact, so you can easily store it on a shelf.
 Best suited for children ages 3 and up.

 Benefits of Wooden Toys

-Wooden toys are also the ideal option for parents who care about the environment or who want to incorporate the “Montessori method” at home.
-The Montessori method encourages independence and creative thinking and is known for the use of wooden toys (source).
+Wooden toys are also ideal for parents who care about the environment or incorporate the Montessori method at home.
+The Montessori method encourages independence and creative thinking and is known for the use of wooden toys.

 Types of Wooden Toys